Public health problems in the Aral Sea region

-After irrigation projects diverted water from the Aral Sea it began to dry up and left behind salts, other minerals, and toxins in the soil.
+After irrigation projects diverted water from the Aral Sea, it began to dry up and left behind salts, other minerals and toxins in the soil.
 These not only contaminated the soil but also were picked up by winds and storms, and traveled to other areas, including over crop lands.
 This has led to increased health problems like respiratory diseases and cancers, among others.
 The change in the size of the Aral has also affected the local climate and resulted in increased occurrence and worsening of storms.

 Background

 There is no doubt that the shrinking of the Aral Sea has resulted in health problems for the local community.
 However, there is debate as to what extent of these problems can be sourced to this environmental situation.
 The full effects could take a generation to fully materialize and patterns of health problems to show up.

 Some of the main reasons why the Aral sea area suffered greatly were from "over irrigation and water mismanagement."
 Environmental impacts resulting from the changes in the Aral Sea region that could affect human health are "the salinization of the water table, pesticides in the environment and food chain, dust storms and air quality."

-In Soviet period, water from Amu Darya and Syr Darya rivers streaming into The Aral Sea was redirected into cotton fields of Uzbekistan.
+In the Soviet period, water from the Amu Darya and Syr Darya rivers that had previously flowed into the Aral Sea was redirected into the cotton fields of Uzbekistan.
 Grazings and gainful grounds of Amu Darya and Syr Darya employed more than 100 thousand individuals in the fields of poultry, harvest development and livestock.
 In the Uzbek region years of monoculture agriculture of cotton fields left soils depleted of naturally occurring minerals and nutrients.
-This eventually led to an increased use of pesticides and fertilizers to try and counter these new soil deficiencies.
-However, these increased chemicals found their way into the soils, water, and finally the Aral sea.
+This eventually led to an increased use of pesticides and fertilizers to try to counter these new soil deficiencies.
+However, these increased chemicals found their way into the soils, water, and finally the Aral Sea.
 These types of agricultural activities have also "resulted in widespread soil erosion, chemical pollution, and poor water quality and quantity."

-Health infrastructure, including hospitals and medical centers located In the Aral Sea region are in need of fundamental medical tools, and other equipment for improving health services.
+Health infrastructure, including hospitals and medical centers, in the Aral Sea region are in need of fundamental medical tools, and other equipment for improving health services.
 Medical staff does not have necessary conditions to successfully accomplish their job.